Flyweight: Mixed martial arts

 The flyweight division in mixed martial arts – as defined by the Nevada State Athletic Commission combat sports doctrine and by the Association of Boxing Commissions – groups together all competitors 125 lb (57 kg) and below.
 It sits between Strawweight (106 lb-115 lb) and Bantamweight (126 lb-135lb).
+The weight limit for Women's MMA is also 125 lb (56.7 kg).

 The flyweight division in mixed martial arts refers to a number of different weight classes: